Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Pairwise ranking prompting

 \subsection{Prompting design}

 Our pairwise ranking prompt is simple and intuitive, as shown in Figure~\ref{figure:prompting}.
-This pairwise prompting will serve the basic computation unit in all PRP variants, which we denote as $u(q, d_1, d_2)$ for a query $q$ and two documents $d_1$ and $d_2$.
+The exact prompt template is shown in Appendix F. This pairwise prompting will serve the basic computation unit in all PRP variants, which we denote as $u(q, d_1, d_2)$ for a query $q$ and two documents $d_1$ and $d_2$.

 PRP naturally supports both generation API and scoring API.
 The latter is made possible since we only have two expected outputs ("Passage A" and "Passage B") for LLM inquiries.
-Furthermore, as we focus on open-sourced LLMs, getting probabilities from LLMs is simple.
-Since using scoring mode can mitigate potential issues when the generation API generates irrelevant outputs, our main results are based on the scoring mode.
-We will provide some comparisons between these two modes in Section~\ref{sec:mode}.
+Since using scoring mode can mitigate potential issues when the generation API generates irrelevant outputs, our main results are based on the scoring mode, though we show there are very few prediction failures and provide comparisons between these two modes in Section~\ref{sec:ablation}.

-Since it is known that LLMs can be sensitive to text orders in the prompt~\citep{lu2022fantastically}, for each pair of documents, we will inquire the LLM twice by swapping their order ($u(q, d_1, d_2)$ and $u(q, d_2, d_1)$).
-We have a local ordering of $d1 > d_2$ or $d_2 > d_1$ if both promptings make consistent decisions, and have $d_1 = d_2$ otherwise.
+Since it is known that LLMs can be sensitive to text orders in the prompt~\citep{lu2022fantastically, liu2023lost}, for each pair of documents, we will inquire the LLM twice by swapping their order: $u(q, d_1, d_2)$ and $u(q, d_2, d_1)$.
+Such simple de-biasing method is difficult for listwise methods due to their combinatorial nature.

-Next we discuss three variants of PRP using pairwise ranking prompting as the computation unit.
+The output of the pairwise ranking prompting is a local ordering of $d_1 > d_2$ or $d_2 > d_1$ if both promptings make consistent decisions, and $d_1 = d_2$ otherwise.
+Next we discuss three variants of PRP using the output of pairwise ranking prompting as the computation unit.
 We note that pairwise comparison can serve as the basic computation unit of many algorithms (e.g., selection algorithm) and leave other alternatives for future work.